Eppo-exp/eppo-docs/docs/guides/entry_points.md

 ### Numerical Example

-Let’s say you have 20,000 subscribers coming to your side and buying an item per month.
+Let’s say you have 20,000 visitors per month who make a purchase on your site.
 About half of your users give you good ratings.
 Only 10% call customer service.
 About a quarter of those give you good ratings after the call, and are more likely to come back.

-If you A/B test a better customer service, you’ll end up splitting the 2,000 who call into 1,000 for Control (about 250 of which should give you a good rating) and 1,000 for Treatment.
+If you A/B test a better customer service experience, you’ll end up splitting the 2,000 who call into 1,000 for Control (about 250 of which should give you a good rating) and 1,000 for Treatment.
 If the new service is a lot better and three quarters of customers calling you now give you a good rating, that’s 250/1000 vs. 750/1000, i.e. a very clear result.
-Experiments are noisy so it won’t be exactly 250 and 750, but probably 250±15 and 750±15.
+Experiments are noisy so it won’t be exactly 250 and 750, but we should expect to observe values near that amount, with 95% confidence/credible interval of ± 25 or 30 ($1.96 * \sqrt(.25 * .75 / 1000) * 1000$).

-You can likely make a decision that the new approach to customer service is better within a few weeks.
+Even within a week or two, the distinction should be blattant.
+You would likely make a decision that the new approach to customer service is better.

 If you include all your customers in the process, then you’ll have 9,000 extra participants in each variant that are not affected but the test, half of which will rate the service highly.
 The score will be around 4,500 + 250 = 4,750/10,000 vs. 5,250/10,000.
-The new treatment is still better but results will be noisier, resulting in a wider confidence interval of ±100.
+The new treatment is still better but results will be noisier, resulting in a wider confidence interval of ±100 ($1.96 * \sqrt(.475 * .525 / 10,000) * 10,000$).
 The result after one month might not be conclusive.
 Your decision might have to wait for more evidence, while all you need is to focus on the information you already have.

 ## Examples when an Entry Point is useful